 What this means for you

 If you’ve been diagnosed with metastatic HER2-positive breast cancer, you and your doctor will consider a number of treatment options, including anti-HER2 targeted therapy medicines and chemotherapy.
-If surgery is not recommended for you, you may want to bring up this study and ask your doctor why surgery isn’t in your treatment plan.
+If surgery is not recommended for you, you may want to bring up this study and talk to your doctor about why surgery isn’t in your treatment plan.

 Together, you and your doctor will develop the best treatment plan for your unique situation.